X1ndy02/AZ-104/Lesson1/VM_Deploying.md

 Next Step

 Check VM size availability in PowerShell before deploying again and test another region that supports the Linux VM size I want.
+Finsih TMRW setup of vm from shell command and then dial in